mesfind/ml-material/setup.md

 ~~~

 ## icet
-icet is a tool for the construction and sampling of alloy cluster expansions.
+icet is another Enumeration library tool for generating derivative structures for the construction and sampling of alloy cluster expansions.
 A detailed description of the functionality provided as well as an extensive tutorial can be found in the [user guide](https://icet.materialsmodeling.org/).
 ~~~
 pip install icet
 ~~~